Janthony125/secure-chat-452-final-project/README.md

 ## How to run project

-In the project directory, you can run (Please run in the following order):
+In the project directory, you can run (Please run in the following order in the terminal):

 ### `yarn`